ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x10`: the provided RC identifier does not exist
 - `0x11`: the provided RC was already closed
-- `0x12`: there is not enough space in the pipe to write all the provided data and the mode argument was set to `0x01` Read pending data from a pipe.
+- `0x12`: there is no pending data in the pipe and the mode argument was set to `0x01` Read pending data from a pipe.

 Write data to a pipe.